paolodm/meineke-jeopardy/README.md

 ### Pull Request Previews

 Every pull request against `main` automatically publishes a preview build via GitHub Pages.
-Open the PR page and look for the **Deploy preview** link in the checks section to launch the branch in your browser before merging.
+Open the PR page and look for the **Deploy preview** link in the checks section (under **Deployments**) to launch the branch in your browser before merging.

+> **Setup tip:** In **Settings → Pages**, ensure “Allow GitHub Pages to deploy from GitHub Actions on pull requests” is enabled so branch builds can publish previews.

 ---